morinlab/lymphopedia/papers/morinMutationalStructuralAnalysis2013.md

         suffix: ' genes)'
 ---
 sankey-beta
-This study, New Tier 1, 9
-New Tier 1, DLBCL Tier 1, 9
+New to this study, DLBCL Tier 1, 9
-This study, New Tier 2, 29
+New to this study, DLBCL Tier 2, 29
-New Tier 2, DLBCL Tier 2, 29
+DLBCL Tier 2, Pass QC, 22
-All other DLBCL studies, DLBCL Tier 1, 118
-All other DLBCL studies, DLBCL Tier 2, 186
+DLBCL Tier 2, Fail QC, 7
 ```

 ## Novel genes reported in this study